KlaraMartinsson/aussie-approved/README.md

 I made the background image myself in Photoshop with the australian flag that I took from [Pixabays website](https://pixabay.com/) I also took my icon for the browser tab from Pixabay.
 I used [Font Awesome](https://fontawesome.com/) for the feedback icon with the trophie.

 ### Code used
 I used a video from [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k) as tutorial for the backbone of the JavaScript.
 I also used a video from [Coding Nepal](https://www.youtube.com/watch?v=WUBhpSRS_fk&t=0s) for knowledge about counting questions in the quiz.
-I got help with the timer from
+I got help with the timer from [Reach Star](https://www.youtube.com/watch?v=4piMZDO5IOI)
 The code snippet to create the shadows around the containers and buttons was learnt from this [CSS leason](https://www.w3schools.com/css/css3_shadows.asp).

 ## Acknowledgementes